The Plant Phenomics and Genomics Research Data Repository

 The Plant Genomics and Phenomics Research Data Repository (PGP) is a data publication infrastructure to comprehensively publish multi-domain plant research data.
 It is hosted at the Leibniz Institute of Plant Genetics and Crop Plant Research (IPK) in Gatersleben, Germany.

-The repository hosts Digital Object Identifier (DOI) citable datasets that are not being published in public repositories because of their volume or data scope.
+The repository hosts Digital Object Identifier (DOI) citable datasets that are not published in public repositories because of their volume or data scope.
 PGP enables the publication of gigabyte-scale datasets and is registered as a research data repository at FAIRSharing.org, re3data.org and OpenAIRE as a valid EU Horizon 2020 open data archive.
 PGP fulfills the FAIR data principles—findable, accessible, interoperable, reusable.

-The PGP repository was created using the e!DAL software infrastructure and applies an on-premises approach to bring and connect data to infrastructure.
+The PGP repository was created using the e!DAL software infrastructure and applies an on-premises approach to bring data to infrastructure.

 Data Content

 All submitted and approved data are hosted at IPK Gatersleben and are stably citable in the long-term by a DOI.
 All datasets are linked in ORCID and indexed by all major web search engines.
 The PGP repository is accepted by data journals such as GigaScience and Nature Scientific Data as a recommended data repository.
 All published datasets may be explored in the PGP data report application or retrieved using the DataCite search web application.